 Best Coping Methods For Anxiety

 Stress is everywhere.
 For those with anxiety, having coping methods are the only way to get through the day.
-Characters ,like Brian Cunningham in T.Peterson's "My Life in a Nutshell," employ a variety of different coping methods to calm their minds and make themselves function.
+Characters like Brian Cunningham in T.Peterson's "My Life in a Nutshell," employ a variety of different coping methods to calm their minds and make themselves function.
 Anxiety is usually caused by the body's fight or flight response.
 It's a natural reaction that is very necessary for our survival, except when it works overtime and disrupts our lives.
 Understanding what works in the body both biologically and mentally is the key to tackling anxiety attacks.
-Most coping methods have been designed to attack both of those.
+Most coping methods have been designed to attack both.

 Solve the Problem